NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 Login to the NOAA CSP
 *********************

-.. role:: bluetext

 Log in to the `NOAA cloud <http://noaa.parallel.works/login>`, and into the resources configuration.
 The user should arrive at the following screen as in :numref:`Figure %s <pw-home>`.
-Click the :bluetext:`blue` box indicated by the red arrow to login.
+Click the "blue" box indicated by the red arrow to login.

 .. _pw-home: